 Items to never store in the shed:

-By keeping these do’s and dont’s in mind, you will be u will be able to use and your belongings in an organized fashion.
+By keeping these do’s and dont’s in mind, you will be able to use and store your belongings in an organized fashion.